 GOGA in action

-GOGA in action is also known as the phase 1 part of GOGA, which ran from 2016 to 2020 and was extremly successful engaging the very least active in truly inclusive activities.
-GOGA in action is the legacy of this period of GOGA where we successfully
+GOGA in action is also known as the 'phase 1' part of GOGA, which ran from 2016 to 2020.
+Through the GOGA approach localities successfully engaged the very least active in truly inclusive activities in a variety of ways.
+Over the period of 2016 to 2020 GOGA successfully engaged:

 - Recruited 2,800 volunteers